cygni/cygni-competence-7-databases/hbase/README.md

 # HBase
 HBase is an implementation of Google's Bigtable.
-It is built on top of Hadoop and HDFS.
-Because of the strong relationship with Hadoop we will first have a short introduction into Hadoop and some of its key components before digging into HBase.
-Furthermore we will look into Hue which is useful when working with and analysing data within HBase.
+It is built on top of Zookeeper, Hadoop and HDFS.
+Because of the strong relationship with Hadoop we will run HBase as it is most commonly used; together with Zookeeper and Hadoop.

 ## Table of Contents
 * [Resources](#resources)